98-D/Biblia-Populi/README.md

 # Biblia Populi
 **“The Bible of the People.”**

-> The Word of God, open to all.
----

 ## About

 **Biblia Populi** is a one-man project — built and maintained by me — born from a simple conviction: